bitovi/github-actions-commons/README.md

 | `aws_alb_healthcheck_protocol` | String | Health check protocol for ALB target group.
 Defaults to `"HTTP"` |
 | `aws_alb_ssl_policy` | String | SSL policy for HTTPS listeners.
 Defaults to `null` |
 | `aws_alb_additional_tags`| String | A list of strings that will be added to created resources.
 Example: `{"key1": "value1", "key2": "value2"}`.
 Default `"{}"` |

-| `aws_alb_additional_tags` |description: 'A JSON object of additional tags that will be included on created resources.
-Example: `{"key1": "value1", "key2": "value2"}`'
-    required: false
 <hr/>
 <br/>